Language selection

 Partnerships and organizations

-To develop effective responses to today’s most pressing global challenges, Canada and Burkina Faso work closely in multilateral fora, such as:
+To develop effective responses to today’s most pressing global challenges, Canada and Burkina Faso have opportunities to work together in multilateral fora, such as:

 Date Modified: